-Gravel paths in the middle of Les Lilas, a black and scarlet entrance which opens up to a door leading into a creepy garden mimicking a cemetery.
-Plastic bats , genuine human remains attached to trees like a dark omen for visitors, be warned, you have just entered in the Museum of Vampires.
+At the end of gravel paths in the middle of Les Lilas, a black and scarlet entrance opens up to a door leading into a creepy garden mimicking a cemetery.
+Plastic bats and genuine human remains attached to trees linger like a dark omen for visitors.
+Be warned: You have just entered in the Museum of Vampires.

 A lifetime of collecting, translating rare texts, and gathering syncretic information on demonology and the dogmas that generated them made Sirgent a fascinating storyteller who will patiently extrapolate for his visitors the tales of the mysterious relics that his curiosity cabinet contains.

 Comfortably seated on a crimson velvet couch, you’ll be thrilled and amazed by the cryptic history of Paris and the cemeteries where vampiric rituals were once practiced, medieval christian hierarchy and its crusade against sin and “cannibal sorcery” or the everlasting superstitions of the Undead.

 The museum is also a pure delicacy for the eyes, replete with a vampire killing kit, Hammer Film collectibles, Dracula toys and antique books that might turn into dust if you touch them.
 The merry clutter of art, literature and popular myths remind you while Carmilla, Vlad Tepes, and the many others were once catalysts of archaic fears, are still transgressive figures today.